IdhamTryCode/analytics-engine/ibis-server/README.md

 Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for more information.

 ### Report the Migration Issue
-Wren engine is migrating to v3 API (powered by Rust and DataFusion).
+Analytics engine is migrating to v3 API (powered by Rust and DataFusion).
 However, there are some SQL issues currently.
-If you find the migration message in your log, we hope you can provide the message and related information to the Wren AI Team.
+If you find the migration message in your log, we hope you can provide the message and related information to the Analytics AI Team.
 Just raise an issue on GitHub or contact us in the Discord channel.

 The message would look like the following log: